 Budgeting & Financial Management Courses in South Africa

 2KO's courses in Budgeting & Financial Management will assist you with understanding the process of drawing up and managing financial budgets as well as teach you varied strategies to manage finances.
-2KO Africa is a network of companies that offers a substantial series of computer courses across the entire African region, and is a leading provider of internationally recognised online IT training, to ensure the best Budgeting & Financial Management training anywhere in South Africa, and even the world.
+2KO Africa offers IT consulting, technical IT services and top-of-the-range IT training on multiple platforms.
+Our best-of-breed computer courses are presented as instructor led classes or as online internet-based elearning, to ensure students have access to the best Budgeting & Financial Management training anywhere in South Africa, and even the world.

 Financial Management (Public Sector) (2 weeks)